Debashis-Gupta/ASGM-KG-Unveiling-Alluvial-Gold-Mining-Through-Knowledge-Graphs/README.md

 </div>

 # Brief Desription of Downstream Task
+We have implemented three downstream tasks in our web-framework of ASGM-KG and these are -
 - Query the knowledge graph
 - Summary of the knowledge graph
 - Chat with the knowledge graph

+Please see the [downstream task](asgm_web_app/README.md) for more details.